drpatrik/combatris/README.md

 ![screenshots](screenshots/combatris-demo-1.png)

-An modern C++11/14/17 implementation of Tetris Battle using the scoring system as of 2006.
-The game uses the BPS Random Generator and Wall Kicks accoring to the Super Rotating system.
+An modern C++11/14/17 implementation of Tetris using the scoring system as of 2006.
+The game uses the BPS Random Generator and Wall Kicks according to the Super Rotating system.
 It is fairly easy to change both the random generator and wall kicks / alternativly no-wall kicks.
 At some time I might make the systems plugable.

-The multiplayer part is not developed yet, I have one animation more to add and then I cannot procrastrinate the network part any longer.
+The plan is to implement three modes Marathon, Battle and Single Player.
+The single player is under development and will soon be considered done.
+I will then implement Battle and Network support and after that the Marathon mode or maybe if I feel like the vice versa.

 **Status**
 - [x] Rotate left / right